 OneLLP – OneLLP, a law firm specializing in intellectual property law, has several free California State Bar-approved MCLE video presentations for self-study credit on IP related topics, for which you can download an attendance certificate.

 PLI Pro Bono MCLE – The Practicing Law Institute has a complimentary MCLE program available to legal services attorneys, pro bono attorneys, government attorneys and attorneys over 65.
 To access this program, you must be eligible and submit an application.

-San Diego Law Library YouTube Channel – includes a playlist of MCLE webinars that can be viewed for self study MCLE credit on a variety of topics, including specialty credits such as Ethics.
+San Diego Law Library YouTube Channel – includes a playlist of over 20 MCLE webinars that can be viewed for free for self-study MCLE credit on a variety of topics, including specialty credits such as Ethics.